WARNING: Spoilers Off applies to this page. There will be unmarked spoilers below. You have been warned.

-- Say whatever you will about Gul'dan, but even he has his blink-and-miss-it moments: he helped Draka deliver Go'el, saved the stillborn infant's life, then presented him to the Horde as their newest warrior, ensuring that the other orcs would not punish Durotan for allowing Draka to cross the portal while pregnant, and he did all this for no real benefit to himself, other than perhaps Durotan's intial gratitude.
-Then, at the climax of the final battle, he is the first to welcome Garona fully into the Horde, calling her a true orc for slaying King Llane.
+Say whatever you will about Gul'dan, but he helped Draka deliver Go'el, saved the stillborn infant's life, then presented him to the Horde as their newest warrior, ensuring that the other orcs would not punish Durotan for allowing Draka to cross the portal while pregnant, and he did all this for no real benefit to himself, other than perhaps Durotan's intial gratitude.

-- Although the overall event is a Tear Jerker, after Garona kills the king, the orcs hoist her into the air and triumphantly carry her to Gul'dan, announcing her as the one who killed "the human chieftain".
-Even Gul'dan welcomes Garona back to them as an orc, and all the Horde begins to chant "Zug Zug" in her honor.
+Although the overall event is a Tear Jerker, after Garona kills the king, the orcs hoist her into the air and triumphantly carry her to Gul'dan, announcing her as the one who killed "the human chieftain".
+Even Gul'dan welcomes Garona back to them as a true orc orc, and all the Horde begins to chant "Zug Zug" in her honor.

 The orcs' allowing Lothar to leave unimpeded after he kills Black Hand, all while saluting him, despite Gul'dan's orders, as well as their angry jeering at Gul'dan for cheating in the mak'gora.
 This shows that despite the corruption of the Fell, the orcs have not lost their honor as warriors.